 Backups on Mac

-You can access your backup settings in the Preferences menu, when selecting the Backup tab.
-Per default, Ulysses keeps hourly backups for the last 12 hours, daily backups for the last 7 days and weekly backups for the last 6 months of work.
+You can access your backup settings in the Preferences menu when selecting the Backup tab.
+Per default, Ulysses keeps hourly backups for the last 12 hours, daily backups for the last seven days and weekly backups for the last six months of work.
 The backups are saved on your local drive and aren’t synced over iCloud.
 Under “Options...” you’ll find an overview of the available backups.
 Also, you can manually initiate a backup.

 If you want to restore an entire library section at a time, hold ⇧ (shift) and select all contained groups.
 This will work for both the iCloud and the “On My Mac” section of your library, but not for external folders — as the contents in there live outside Ulysses, the app will not back them up.

 On your iPad or iPhone, backups can be reached via the library.
 Tap “Manage…” top right, and select “Backup…”.
 Then choose one of the available backups and slide any sheet or group to the left to restore it.

 Even though Ulysses keeps its own backups, this doesn’t cover all risks.
 If your Mac, iPad or iPhone were to get stolen or the house burnt down, you’d still have a problem.
 Therefore, it is a good idea to backup your device regularly in a different location.
 On your Mac, you can use Apple’s Time Machine system, which automatically makes copies of your drive.
 It offers you the possibility of either storing your backups on a (dedicated) external drive, or on a network resource such as an Apple Time Capsule.
 To set up Time Machine, please follow these steps:

 - Switch Time Machine on, you’ll be guided through the setup process.

 Apple also provides a support page, should you have further questions.

 Backing up Your iPad or iPhone with iCloud

 There’s also a way to back up your iOS devices to iCloud.
 To set this up, please follow these steps: